Xxathyx/MediaPlayer/README.md

 [Install]
 WantedBy=multi-user.target
 ```
+Notice that server.jar is located in ```/var/www/html/``` and mediaplater.service file is located in ```/etc/systemd/system/```.
+You can now
+register mediaplater service by executing the following instructions : ```sudo systemctl daemon-reload``` and ```sudo systemctl start mediaplayer.service```.

 You can now eventually restart you web-server and then specify your web-server adress in the plugin configuration file field : ```own-audio-server-handling-address```
 and the port in ```own-audio-server-handling-port```, and restart your server.

+Notice that if you already have a token, you would have to delete the plugin folder in order to generate a new one for the newly created server.